-- Applications are considered in a ranked order.
+- Applications are considered in a rank order.

-- The BCT offers to buy wanted credits at a non-negotiable set price.
+- The BCT offers a non-negotiable set price.

 The next Open fixed price offer is:

 December 2022 Open fixed price offer - CLOSED

 Credit targeted fixed price offer - how does it work?